praveenoruganti/praveenoruganti-reactjs/7_Hooks/7_Custom_Hook/ReadMe.md

 It works well.
 I always prefer creating the component first and then extracting out the stateful logic from that function(component) and then putting it into another function(custom hook) and then just doing some refactoring so the component works well with our hook.

-Let's take the useEffect section out of the component and put it inside our new function useDocumentTitle.
+Lets take the useEffect section out of the component and put it inside our new function useDocumentTitle.

 ```jsx
 import React, { useState, useEffect } from 'react';